cloudposse-archives/reference-architectures/README.md

 # reference-architectures

 Get up and running quickly with one of our reference architectures using our cold start process.

 This is still under active development and subject to change.

 ## Known Limitations

-* AWS does not support programatic deletion of accounts.
+* AWS does not support programmatic deletion of accounts.
 This means that if you use this project to create the account structure, terraform is not able to completely destroy it.

-__WARNING:__ Terraform cannot remove an AWS account from an organization.
-Terraform will not close the account.
-The member account must be prepared to be a standalone account beforehand.
-See the [AWS Organizations documentation](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_remove.html) for more information.
+* AWS by default only permits one subaccount.
+This limit can be easily increased for your organization, but can take up to several days.

 ## High Level Overview

-You can provision the basic referrence architecutre in 3 "easy" steps. =)
+You can provision the basic reference architecture in 3 "easy" steps. =)

 All accounts will leverage our [`terraform-root-modules`](https://github.com/cloudposse/terraform-root-modules/) to get started.